smanne/video-templates/README.md

 To create a new template:
 1. Create a new directory under `templates/`
 2. Create a `src` directory for your template's source code
-3. Add your template-specific components and configuration
+3. Add your template's components and entry point
-4. Update the scripts in `package.json` to include your template
+4. Update `package.json` with new scripts for your template

 ## License